elvismdev/Bitcoin-Simple-Shop/README.md

 # Bitcoin E-Commerce Store

-*Basic example of a Bitcoin ecommerce site.
-This solution is intended for small shops with few products.*
+*Proof of concept for a Bitcoin ecommerce site.
+This project is intended for small shops with few products.*

 ##### Database creation